Our Leadership

 David Butler, Jr.

-A Solution Architect for Leidos, Inc., where he has worked for over 24 years.
-During his career, David has worked as a Software, Security, and System Engineer as well as a System Architect before his current role as a Solution Architect.
+A Solution Architect for Leidos, Inc., where he has worked for over 24 years, David has worked as a software, security, and system engineer as well as a system architect before his current role as a solution architect.
 David loves helping people understand technology and creating systems using off-the-shelf components to do completely new things.
 A student athlete, David played Defensive Tackle for Oxon Hill High School and for Bowie State University, graduating with a Bachelor of Science in Mechanical Engineering from the University of Maryland, College Park.

 Catherine Canning

-A marketing, communications, and public relations strategy and implementation specialist for Asbury Communities, Inc. in Frederick.
-Cathy is a skilled storyteller with careers in journalism and education.
-She currently leads the AARCH Communications Committee and enjoys working to enhance organizations’ brand visibility.
-Locally, Cathy has volunteered with Blessings in a Backpack, Heritage Frederick, Meals on Wheels, and the PTSA.
+Cathy has a diverse career that spans journalism, secondary education, and senior living marketing, communications, and public relations strategy and implementation.
+A skilled storyteller, Cathy currently leads the AARCH Communications Committee and enjoys working to enhance organizations’ brand visibility.
+Locally, she has volunteered with Blessings in a Backpack, Heritage Frederick, Meals on Wheels, and the PTSA.
 She joined the AARCH Society board in 2022.
-She holds a masters degree in Education from Towson University and a bachelor’s degree in History from St. Mary ’s College of Maryland.
+Cathy holds a masters degree in Education from Towson University and a bachelor’s degree in History from St. Mary ’s College of Maryland.

 Rose Chaney